 Here are some reasons why customer retention is essential:

 - Cost-effective to retain existing customers than attract new consumers

 What Is Customer Loyalty?

-Customer loyalty is the cornerstone of loyalty marketing strategy.
-It is referred to as the bond shared by the brand and its customers.
-Many times, it extends to the emotional relationship between them.
-Often customer loyalty is a paradigm to evaluate the impact of a brand on its audience.
+Customer loyalty is often used to evaluate the impact of a brand on its audience.
 Loyal customers show these common characteristics:

 - Repeated purchases